 Your profit is the difference between what your customer pays and what you’re charged to fulfill the order, including the product cost, shipping, and any applicable taxes.
-If you charge for shipping, that amount adds to your income.
 If you collect tax from the customer, keep in mind that you may need to remit it to the appropriate authorities.

-For example, if your retail price is $22 and you charge $5 for shipping, your customer pays $27 total.
-If fulfillment (product + shipping + tax) costs you $17, your profit is $10.
+For example, if your retail price is USD 22 and you charge USD 5 for shipping, your customer pays USD 27 total.
+If fulfillment (product + shipping + tax) costs you USD 17, your profit is USD 10.

 Setting the retail price affects more than just your profit.
 It can also impact:

-- Dashboard statistics – Profit and revenue data in your Statistics tab are based on your retail price.
+- Printful dashboard statistics – Profit and revenue data in Statistics are based on your retail price.

 - Customs fees – Customs agencies often calculate fees using your declared retail price.